 Fancy taking part: We are a family event.
 All welcome.
 Have fun and Be Kind to yourself.
 Don’t compare your Window to others .
 It could be as simple as dusting off the fairy-lights and putting them in a window.
 Or putting toys/lego on show or plants lit up.
 Anything goes… as long as it’s family-friendly!

 As Saturday 20th is International Day of Happiness we want to think about what does ‘happiness’ mean to you.
 It could be anything, as if making something makes you happy that makes us happy.
 Also, we want to celebrate the Spring Equinox by placing a sun or sunflower in each window, some light after a long Winter.
 Plus free material bags, scooter prizes, and a growing kit in each bag, wildflowers or sunflowers.

 What to do next:

 - Click on ‘Take part in this event’ to add your location to our map.

 - Join The Facebook Site to share videos and photos @Stonehouse Windowwaderland

 - Tell your friends and neighbours and ask them to get involved!

-- Go to Plymouth Scrapstore (between Aldi and Lidl) from Tuesday /Thursday to receive a pack with card, tissue, glue, and some sun templates from the 2nd March
+- Free Materials Visit Plymouth Scrapstore (between Aldi and Lidl) betweem 10am-2pm to receive a pack with card, tissue, glue, and some sun templates.

 - Visit the facebook site @Stonehouse Windowanderland and post photos of what you are doing.